amovfx/lifeguide/01_Autonomy/current_mindset/psychometrics.md

 # Psychometric testing

+The most important thing you know about personality tests is that they are psuedo science.
+They are about accurate as a horrorscope.
+What they do give insight into is a wide variety of behaviours.
+When you do them, you will identify some behabviours you do and help you label your actions with emotions.

+Personality is not fixed in birth.

 There are a vareity of tests that you can do to learn more about yourself.

 These have been developed by psychologists measureing personality attributes.